jina-ai/jina/docs/fundamentals/flow/add-exec-to-flow.md

     - executor.py
 ```

-Now, in `app/main.py`, you can specify the directory of the Executor like so:
+Now, in `app/main.py`, to correctly load the Executor, you can specify the directory of the Executor like so:
 ```{code-block} python
 ---
 emphasize-lines: 2